Controller Washington, D.C.

 1. Provide overview of A/R & A/P’s daily batch postings for sales, revenue, and payment transactions into accounting system.

-2. Prepare daily cash reporting to CEO/President for all cash receipts and accounts payable transactions.
+2. Prepare daily cash reporting to CFO/President for all cash receipts and accounts payable transactions.

 3. Bank account reconciliations, including merchant transactions, and other account reconciliations.